vadriano/verify-access-container-deployment/README.md

 If the LMI port-forwarding isn't stable, you can also create a node port or ingress using the provided `isvaconfig-nodeport.yaml` or `isvaconfig-ingress.yaml` files (but this will open your LMI to the world).
 If using an ingress, you will need to determine the IP address where this is listening and then point `lmi.iamlab.ibm.com` to it in your `/etc/hosts` file.

+To allow worker containers to access configuration snapshots, you must set the password of the `cfgsvc` user in the LMI to match the password set in the `configreader` secret (default is `Passw0rd`).
+You can set this password under **System->Account management** in the LMI.

 To access the Reverse Proxy you will need to determine an External IP for a Node in the cluster and then connnect to this using https on port 30443.

 For Google, access to a NodePort requires the following filewall rule to be created: